jimpil/clj-bom/README.md

 (require '[clj-bom :as bom]
          '[clojure.data.csv :as csv])

-(with-open [writer (bom/bom-writer bom/utf8-BOM (io/output-stream "out-file-with-BOM.csv"))]
+(with-open [writer (bom/bom-writer bom/utf8-BOM "out-file-with-BOM.csv")]
   (csv/write-csv writer
                  [["abc" "def"]
                  ["ghi" "jkl"]]))
 ```

-A couple of more helpers are available (e.g. `has-bom?`) but I'm not super convinced of their utility, so will probably removing them soon.
+A couple of more helpers are available (e.g. `has-bom?` variants) but I'm not super convinced of their utility, so will probably removing them soon.

 ## Alternatives